bdelacretaz/java-rag/README.md

 # java-rag
-Experimenting with RAG in Java
+Experimenting with RAG in Java.